aodhanlutetiae/dj/index.md

 ## Module One: Data for news and journalism

-Getting started with analysing data for journalism
+Getting started with using data for journalism

 ## Learning (June 3+)